Stephano Carrillo

-Stephano Emmanuel Carrillo Calderón (born 7 March 2006) is a Mexican professional footballer who plays as a forward for Eerste Divisie club Dordrecht, on loan from Eredivisie club Feyenoord and for the Mexico national under-20 team.
+Stephano Emmanuel Carrillo Calderón (born 7 March 2006) is a Mexican professional footballer who plays as a forward for Eredivisie club Feyenoord and for the Mexico national under-20 team.

 Club career

 Carillo was born in Cuencamé, near Gómez Palacio in the Mexican state of Durango.
 He joined the academy of Santos Laguna, and made his professional debut on 18 February 2024.

 On 5 February 2025, Carrillo joined Eredivisie club Feyenoord on a four-and-a-half-year contract.

 International career

 Carrillo was called up to Mexico's under-16 squad for the 2022 edition of the Montaigu Tournament, where he scored once against Belgium as Mexico finished in eighth position.

 Having represented Mexico's under-17 team since 2021, Carrillo was called up to the squad for the 2023 CONCACAF U-17 Championship.
 Having scored twice in Mexico's opening 9–0 win against Curaçao, he added to his tally once more in the group stage, as Mexico beat Guatemala 2–0.
 A double against Nicaragua, followed by goals in Mexico's quarter and semi-final wins against El Salvador and Panama, respectively, saw Carrillo tied with American Keyrol Figueroa for top-scorer in the tournament, with the two meeting in the competition's final.
 Mexico went on to win the final against the United States 3–1, with Carrillo scoring his nation's first goal, earning him the 'top-scorer' accolade.

 Following the tournament, Carrillo scored in a 2–1 friendly loss to the United Arab Emirates as part of Mexico's tour of Dubai.
 He followed this up with the only goal in a 1–0 against Saudi Arabia, but could not help Mexico overcome the Netherlands, as the Dutch won 4–1.